rbkuhn/FPLBot/README.md

     python app.py
     ```
 3.  **Open your web browser** and navigate to `http://127.0.0.1:5000` (or the address provided in the terminal).
-4.  **Enter your desired criteria** using the form (Budget, Sub Factor, Min Minutes, Captain Positions, Feature Weights including 'Fixtures', Formation Preference).
+4.  **Enter your desired criteria** using the form (Budget, Sub Factor, Min Minutes, Captain Positions, Feature Weights, Formation Preference).
 5.  **Click "Select My Team"**.
-6. The application will fetch data, perform the optimization based on your inputs, and display the selected First Team, Substitutes, Captain, total cost, parameters used, and various player stats with readable headers.
+6. The application will fetch data, perform the optimization based on your inputs (correctly applying the chosen formation), and display the selected First Team, Substitutes, Captain, total cost, parameters used, and various player stats with readable headers.

 ## Notes